aexol-studio/deenruv/docs/docs/guides/developer-guide/custom-fields/index.md

 import TabItem from '@theme/TabItem';
 import CustomFieldProperty from '@site/src/components/CustomFieldProperty';

-Custom fields allow you to add your own custom data properties to almost every Vendure entity.
+Custom fields allow you to add your own custom data properties to almost every Deenruv entity.
 The entities which may have custom fields defined are listed in the [CustomFields interface documentation](/reference/typescript-api/custom-fields/).

 Some use-cases for custom fields include:

-* Storing the weight, dimensions or other product-specific data on the `ProductVariant` entity.
+-   Storing the weight, dimensions or other product-specific data on the `ProductVariant` entity.
-* Storing additional product codes on the `ProductVariant` entity such as ISBN or GTIN.
+-   Storing additional product codes on the `ProductVariant` entity such as ISBN or GTIN.
-* Adding a `downloadable` flag to the `Product` entity to indicate whether the product is a digital download.
+-   Adding a `downloadable` flag to the `Product` entity to indicate whether the product is a digital download.
-* Storing an external identifier (e.g. from a payment provider) on the `Customer` entity.
+-   Storing an external identifier (e.g. from a payment provider) on the `Customer` entity.
-* Adding a longitude and latitude to the `StockLocation` for use in selecting the closest location to a customer.
+-   Adding a longitude and latitude to the `StockLocation` for use in selecting the closest location to a customer.

 ## Defining custom fields

-Custom fields are specified in the VendureConfig:
+Custom fields are specified in the DeenruvConfig:

 ```ts
 const config = {